andersevenrud/mycardashpoc/README.md

 ## Development

-To start a development enviroment, run `docker-compose up`.
+To start a development enviroment, run `docker compose up`.

 Runs on `http://localhost:3000`.